Where and when do white sharks occur in New Zealand waters, and how can fisheries bycatch be reduced?

 Acoustic tags send out coded, individually identifiable sound ‘pings’ that can be detected up to a kilometre away by acoustic data loggers.
 The tag batteries last long enough to monitor the presence of white sharks in the region in the vicinity of a data logger for two years.

 Acoustic tags provide accurate fine-scale information on sharks at specific locations.

 Dorsal fin tags bridge the gap between popup and acoustic tags.
 They provide accurate location information by transmitting to orbiting satellites every time the shark is at the surface and the dorsal fin and the tag’s aerial are exposed to air.
 Their batteries can last for more than one year, so both fine scale and large scale movement patterns can be recorded.

 However, dorsal fin tags are more difficult to deploy: the shark has to be caught and restrained while the tag is attached to the dorsal fin.
-So far, only two of these tags have been deployed in New Zealand.
+So far, only a few of these tags have been deployed in New Zealand.

 New insights into the behaviour of white sharks